.NET HELP

 Introduction

 APIs are essential in today's software development environment because they facilitate communication between various software systems and components.
 For developers to use APIs efficiently, there must be thorough and understandable documents.
-Two effective tools that can help the C# API documentation workflow are NSwag c# and IronPDF.
-This post will discuss how to use NSwag to generate API specs with .NET Core and produce high-quality PDF documents from these specifications using IronPDF.
+Two effective tools that can help the C# API documentation workflow are NSwag C# and IronPDF.
+This post will discuss how to use NSwag to generate API specifications with .NET Core and produce high-quality PDF documents from these specifications using IronPDF.

-How to Use NSwag in C#
+How to Use NSwag in C

 1. Create a restful web API using Swagger UI.

-2. Create a c# console application.
+2. Create a C# console application.

 3. Install the NSwag library.